IBS and IBD

 Also called: IBS with constipation, constipation-predominant IBS

 IBS-C is the constipation-predominant subtype of irritable bowel syndrome.
-People with IBS-C have abdominal pain or discomfort with hard or lumpy stools more than 25 percent of the time and loose stools less than 25 percent of the time.
+People with IBS-C have abdominal pain related to defecation, with more than 25 percent of bowel movements hard or lumpy and less than 25 percent loose.
 About a third of all IBS cases sit in this subtype.
 The fix is usually a combination of soluble fibre, hydration, movement and (sometimes) targeted medication.

 How IBS-C is diagnosed